 I’m doing this in one book project by excavating the peoples and practices of official translation bureaus in Ming and Qing China, and I’m especially interested in dictionaries and glossaries as literary texts.
-In another book project I’m looking more specifically at the translation of the natural world (and images and descriptions thereof) in the Qing.
-What did it look like to decide, and to argue, that four names applied to the same flower, or lizard, or person?
-That project is a dialogic study using Chinese, Manchu, Tibetan, and Mongolian sources.
-In a final long-term project, I’m honing in on practices of resemblance and translation in the context of medieval and early modern Chinese-Arabic-Persian exchange.
+In another research project I’m looking more specifically at the translation of the natural world (and images and descriptions thereof) in the Qing, with a focus on Manchu texts.
+In a final very-long-term project, I’m honing in on practices of resemblance and translation in the context of medieval and early modern Chinese-Arabic-Persian exchange.

 I also host the New Books in East Asian Studies and New Books in Science, Technology, and Society podcast channels.

 My office hours for the 2015-2016 academic year are by appointment.
 Please email me to set up a time to meet!

 Nappi reviews Renaissances: The One or the Many? by Jack Goody.